511 Traffic Systems in Connecticut

 The ITS gathers information about almost everything that can impair the ability of motorists to arrive at their destination safely and smoothly, such as detours, accidents, road closures, poor weather conditions, and dangerous roadway surfaces.

-511 is not yet available in the Nutmeg State, but you can use it in other states.
+511 is not yet available in Connecticut, but you can use it in other states.

 The master plan was to have a national system in which individuals throughout the country could simply dial 511 on their cell or landline phones and access this information.
-However, like many plans, this one has been slow to unfold, and much of the country is still waiting to have the service activated in their state.
+While most states have the 511 traffic number active, there are still some states waiting.

 The service is mostly free, and the information you receive by calling 511 is much more detailed than you'd get from a local television or radio traffic report.
 Some areas offer additional services, such as allowing you to check airport conditions.

 Motorists can test out the service when traveling through states that deploy it.
 After dialing 511, just follow the voice instructions to access the information you're seeking.
 Some states also have websites which allow you to review the information online.Other Topics in This Section

 Be a Hero

 - 511 Traffic Systems